aditijoshi1111/Miscellaneous/README.md

 # SinglePageApplication
 Dynamic pages suited for desktop and mobile screen.
 Using Html, css, javascript.
+Click on the respective screenshot to open fullpage.

 [1/2]
 Link for the page: https://r1beinggeeky-3p34g8177n2kkmpxh7j.codequotient.in